-$$B(p;u) = \sum{t=1}^{u} \dot{B}(p,t).$$
+$$B(p;u) = \sum{t=1}^{u} \dot{B}(p,t)$$

-The most significant difference between rules (7) and (6) is that the training data are broken into small pieces and processed sequentially.
+The most significant difference between rules (6) and (7) is that the training data are broken into small pieces and processed sequentially.
 The application of rule (7) is thus more suitable in applications involving live, streamed data and the adaptive learning of new patterns in time-variant data.
 Second, through rule (7) the contribution of processed signals is stored in two auxiliary variables.
-Their size is independent of training data quantities and thus reduces memory and computational demands and hence enables the learning of complex patterns from large corpora.
+Their size is independent of training data quantities which thus reduces memory and computational demands and hence enables the learning of complex patterns from large corpora.
 Finally, piece-wise learning allows the updating of patterns with each new signal piece.
 This leads to 'early learning' which significantly increases convergence speed as presented in Sections III and IV.

 This leads to online CNSC which is presented in Algorithm 1.
 The flag variable activeW defines two different learning schemes: if activeW = True, both patterns and coefficients are updated K times iteratively when processing each piece; if activeW = False, only coefficients are iteratively updated.
 The former approach is referred to as active learning whereas the second approach is referred to as inertial learning.
-Note that, in both cases, patterns are nonetheless learned actively with the first piece to ensure reasonable initialization of the pattern matrix.
-In general, active learning converges with fewer iterations than inertial learning but places a greater demand on computing resources.
-We address this point further in Sections III and IV.
-Algorithm 2 illustrates the pattern update process (7).
-Matlab code for these algorithms is available online2.
+Note that, in both cases, patterns are nonetheless learned actively with the first piece to ensure reasonable